19hours/sg-statutes/Acts/Environmental Public Health Act.md

 88A\.
 A person shall be guilty of an offence if —

-(a) the person provides information to a police officer or any authorised officer in connection with any function or duty of the police officer or authorised officer under this Act;
+(a) the person provides information to a police officer, the Director-General, the Director-General, Food Administration or any authorised officer (including an authorised officer within the meaning of section 31W) in connection with any of his functions or duties under this Act;

+[Act 11 of 2019 wef 01/04/2019]

 (b) the information is false or misleading in a material particular; and